 Within a three and a half-hour drive from Portland, visitors can reach five unique resorts and primitive pools.
 Ranging from posh and luxurious to isolated and undeveloped, visitors are sure to find a hot spring that suits their needs.

 And if you’re visiting during the winter and are looking for an adrenaline rush, add a stop at any one of these ski resorts near Portland.
-Nothing is better than soaking in mineral-rich waters after a long day at the slopes.
+Nothing is better than soaking in mineral-rich waters after a long day on the slopes.
 On the flip-season, hot springs pair great with summer camping near Portland.
 And there are plenty of campsites for tents and RVs.

 Here are hot springs near Portland, OR, in order of proximity: